Loading...

 I hope you enjoy the freely available sections and deep dives.
 They're not light previews, they're genuinely substantial, and I put as much emphasis on them as I did on the gated sections.
 They're absolutely worth studying and practicing.

-And if you're serious to take things a lot further, then I'd love for you to join The Product Foundry.
+And if you're serious to take things a lot further, then I'd love for you to join The Agent Foundry.
 It's an exclusive membership for builders who want to ship products the right way, with depth and discipline.
 I hope to see you inside.

 2. Architectural Planes of Agentic SaaS